-Feller compares improving eating habits to building a house.
-You start by making sure you have a solid foundation and build up from there.
+She also compares improving eating habits to building a house, where you start by making sure you have a solid foundation and build up from there.

 "You have to put the foundation down and solidify the behavior," she said.
 "It is behavior change.
 That’s the thing about nutrition."

 Both Feller and Scritchfield stress that going for the quick solution, like a plan promising you'll lose 15 pounds in January, will not be sustainable and may even leave you worse off.